schmoelder/diss/doc/01_introduction/00_index.md

 Best practices for sustainable scientific software development have been applied throughout this work to ensure reliability and reproducibility of the code.
 Without the application of these modern standards of software design, reliability and reproducibility of the code cannot be ensured which is particularly important in a scientific context.
-Since process engineers are usually not trained in this field, a chapter of this work is dedicated to the introduction of important techniques such as version control, unit testing, and software documentation (see {numref}`chapter %s <methods_software_design>`).
+Since process engineers are usually not trained in this field, a chapter of this work is dedicated to the introduction of important techniques such as version control, unit testing, and software documentation (see {numref}`methods_software_design`).

 % Demonstrations
 To demonstrate the flexibility of the framework, several case studies are presented in this work.